RyanLiu6/ubclhd2018/README.md

 3. @apollo address _keyword_
 a.
 This keyword can be an address, postal code, landmark, or anything that Google can return results with.

+## Installation and Running
+1. In root, run npm install to install all packages
+2. Provide your own authentication tokens for Slack Bot, Yelp Fusion and Google Geocode.
+3. In root, run npm start to start the Slack Bot
+4. To run deploy, sign up for a heroku account and do the following:
+a.
+In root, run heroku create
+b.
+In root, run git push heroku master
+c.
+In root, run heroku open and copy the new events link into Slack Developer Console